JiroCab/Olupis/README.md

 See [change logs here](https://github.com/JiroCab/Olupis/blob/main/changelog.txt).

-Building Locally works the same as most other mods,  use `./gradlew jar` or `./gradlew deploy`. alternatively you may use `./gradlew runMindustryClient `or `./gradlew runMindustryServer ` for testing with [Toxopid](https://github.com/Xpdustry/Toxopid). you can figure out the rest, you got this, you're a smart cookie
+Building Locally works the same as most other mods,  use `./gradlew jar` or `./gradlew deploy`. alternatively you may use [Toxopid](https://github.com/Xpdustry/Toxopid) with `./gradlew runMindustryClient ` , `./gradlew runMindustryServer`. you can figure out the rest, you got this, you're a smart cookie

 [Discord server](https://discord.gg/S8wuZAF4ZZ) to talk and complain about the mod.

 # Contributing
-With the way the repository is structured, please refer to the [Experimental branch](https://github.com/JiroCab/Olupis/tree/experimental) on basing changes to avoid conflict.
+With the way the repository is structured, please refer to the [Experimental branch](https://github.com/JiroCab/Olupis/tree/experimental) on basing changes to avoid future conflict.
 And refer to the [Experimental branch changelog.txt](https://github.com/JiroCab/Olupis/blob/experimental/changelog.txt) in case of any similar changes are made

 ## Credits: